Dustyroom/flat-kit-doc/index.md

 **Frequency.** Density of the effect.

 **Direction.** Direction of the motion.
 This parameter works tightly with _Speed_.
 Using these two you can make ponds, pools, seas etc (static water) and rivers, waterfalls etc (streaming water).
-Please, note, there's an independent set of parameters _Speed_ and _Direction_ for foam as well, described a bit further.
+Please note, there's an independent set of parameters _Speed_ and _Direction_ for foam as well, described a bit further.

 **Noise.** Adds nonlinearity to the _Shape_.
 Use it to make _Grid_, for example, more chaotic.